Nutrient Dense Foods are Key to Weight Loss!

 - Lean beef

-The creators of Shakeology researched long and hard and searched the world for the healthiest nutrient dense ingredients to create an incredible nutritional supplement.
-And, they did it because it has been independently clinically proven to promote weight loss.
-It IS our most powerful tool!
+The creators of Shakeology researched long and hard and searched the world for the healthiest nutrient dense ingredients to create an incredible nutritional supplement that can serve as a powerful tool for those looking to get healthy and/or lose weight!

 Did you know that Autumn listed all of the foods on the 21 Day Fix food list in order of nutritional density?
 And, you can find even more nutrient dense foods by clicking on the “Nutrition” tab here—Quick Wellness Tips by Coach Monica

 Please do NOT get stuck in the mindset that nutrient dense foods are NOT all expensive (this if often just an excuse in disguise!).
 Here is a post that will help you stick to your food budget while eating healthy—How to Eat Healthy on a Budget

 Eating Nutrient Dense Foods

 The bad news is that you do need to cook more if you’re eating nutrient dense foods instead of all the processed readymade junk—the GREAT news is that this is NOT difficult.

 Here are some SIMPLE and FAST meals that use nutrient dense foods and are easily prepped using this method:

 - 1 1/2 cup non-dairy milk of choice or water